MarkMessa/ECDSA-Mathematica/README.md

 ##Validation
 For validation purposes it was used [jsrsasign](https://kjur.github.io/jsrsasign/sample-ecdsa.html) which is an opensource free pure JavaScript cryptographic library that supports, among others, ECDSA `secp256k1` via internet browser.
-Basically, some message was signed with Mathematica and the signature was confirmed with 'jsrsasign'.
+Basically, the validation consisted of signing some message with the Mathematica Code and than confirm the signature with 'jsrsasign'.